ondrejbudai/adventofcode/README.md

-# Ondřej's Advent of Code 2022 solutions
+# Ondřej's Advents of Code solutions

 This repository exists for archival purposes, no active development is expected.
 The solutions have the following issues: